-The “Cell Journal (yakhteh)” is a quarterly English publication of Royan Institute of Iran.
+The “Cell Journal (Yakhteh)” is a peer review and quarterly English publication of Royan Institute of Iran.
 The aim of the journal is to disseminate information through publishing the most recent scientific research studies on exclusively Cellular, Molecular and other related topics.
-Cell J, has been certified by Ministry of Culture and Islamic Guidance since 1999 and also accredited as a scientific and research journal by HBI (Health and Biomedical Information) Journal Accreditation Commission since 2000.
+Cell J, has been certified by Ministry of Culture and Islamic Guidance since 1999 and also accredited as a scientific and research journal by HBI (Health and Biomedical Information) Journal Accreditation Commission since 2000 which is an open access journal.
 This journal holds the membership of the Committee on Publication Ethics (COPE).

 A. Original articles

 Original articles are scientific reports of the original research studies.
-The article consists of English Abstract (structured), Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements, and References (Up to 40).
+The article consists of English Abstract (structured), Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgements, Author’s Contributions, and References (Up to 40).
 Sample

 B. Review articles

 Review articles are the articles written by well experienced authors and those who have excellence in the related fields.
-The corresponding author of the review article must be one of the authors of at least three articles appearing in the references.
-The review article consists of English Abstract (unstructured), Introduction, Discussion, Conclusion, and References (Up to 70).
+The corresponding author of the review article must be one of the authors of at least three published articles appearing in the references.
+The review article consists of English Abstract (unstructured), Introduction, Conclusion, Author’s Contributions, and References (Up to 70).
 Sample

 Short communications are the articles containing new findings.
 Submissions should be brief reports of ongoing researches.
-The Short Communication consists of English Abstract (unstructured), the body of manuscript (should not hold heading or subheading), Acknowledgements, and References (Up to 30).
+The short communication consists of English Abstract (unstructured), the body of the manuscript (should not hold heading or subheading), Acknowledgements, Author’s Contributions, and References (Up to 30).
 Sample

-should focus around a single case with an interesting illustration such as a photograph, histological specimen or investigation.
+Images in biology should focus on a single case with an interesting illustration such as a photograph, histological specimen or investigation.
 Color images are welcomed.
 The text should be brief and informative.

-Authors whose first language is not English, encouraged to consult a native English speaker in order to confirm his manuscripts to US or British (not a mixture) English usage and grammar.
-Manuscript should be prepared in accordance with the “International Committee of Medical Journal Editors (ICMJE)”.
-Before publishing author’s article, it would be the author’s responsibility to pay for the expenses, if the editor feels the level of English used in the manuscript requires editing.
-Please send your article in two formats (word and Pdf).
+Authors whose first language is not English encouraged to consult a native English speaker in order to confirm his manuscripts to American or British (not a mixture) English usage and grammar.
+It is necessary to mention that we will check the plagiarism of your manuscript by iThenticate Software.
+The manuscript should be prepared in accordance with the "International Committee of Medical Journal Editors (ICMJE)".
+Please send your manuscript in two formats Word and Pdf (including: title, name of all the authors with their degree, abstract, full text, references, tables and figures) and Also send tables and figures separately in the site.
 The abstract and text pages should have consecutive line numbers in the left margin beginning with title page and continuing through the last page of the written text.
 Each abbreviation must be defined in the abstract and text when they are mentioned for the first time.
 Avoid using abbreviation in title.
 Please use the international and standard abbreviations and symbols.

 It should be added that an essential step toward the integration and linking of scientific information reported in published literature is using standardized nomenclature in all fields of science and medicine.
 Species names must be italicized (e.g., Homo sapiens) and also the full genus and species written out in full, both in the title of the manuscript and at the first mention of an organism in a paper.